Digital Media Projects

 Authors may submit original research articles, descriptive case studies, or critical papers relating and contributing to the broad field of youth media.
 Although there is no absolute limit on length, shorter pieces typically range between 1500-2000 words, and longer research articles between 3000-5000 words.
 Submissions should include practitioner and/or youth voices, be well documented, and in a clear and engaging way that considers the journal’s crossover readership, including scholars, practitioners, policymakers, educators and youth media makers.

 YMR also seeks brief reviews (up to 1000 words) of books, new digital media tools, technologies, and sites, as well as conferences and festivals relevant to youth media.

-All submissions should follow Chicago Style guidelines.
+All submissions should follow APA Style guidelines.

 For more information about writing for YMR and to submit to the journal, email our editor, Yonty Friesem email@example.com.